 Thinking about selling your property?
 You may want to consider researching, collecting and completing the items detailed below.

 This list will not apply to all properties and it is not meant to be all encompassing.
+The topics are in alphabetical order for your convenience.

 Single Family Residence